+The ball boy who toppled Real Madrid

 Aberdeen 2-1 Real Madrid: John Hewitt - from ball boy to hero

-Thirty seven years ago, Alex Ferguson's team in red were marauding across Europe.
+Forty years ago, Alex Ferguson's team in red were marauding across Europe.
 Not yet the scarlet of Manchester United, but the colour of Aberdeen.
 Ferguson guided a team from the north east of Scotland to European glory, defeating Real Madrid in the final of the Cup Winners' Cup.
-But while Britain's finest manager was in charge of a team littered with internationals, it was local 20-year-old John Hewitt who would be the hero of Gothenburg.
+But, while Britain's finest manager was in charge of a team littered with internationals, it was local 20-year-old John Hewitt who would be the hero of Gothenburg.
 Here, he tells you his story...

 Neale Cooper and I had got used to standing at the side of the Pittodrie pitch.
 Two Aberdonian schoolboys - best friends - frozen, waiting behind the Beach End goal to scurry away after shots.

-But only a few years later, we found ourselves a long way from home and from our ball boy duties, yet still side-by-side.
+But, only a few years later, we found ourselves a long way from home and from our ball-boy duties, yet still side-by-side.
 We were lying in adjacent beds in the team hotel, buried somewhere in the Swedish forest, dreaming about beating Real Madrid in a European final the next day.

 "Just imagine," he said.